Your Brand Logo

 PROCESS

-Desk research, competitive analysis, survey, interview, JTBD, HMW, Impact vs benefit matrix, MoSCoW method, hypothesis statement, journey map, moodboard, user testing.
+Desk research, competitive analysis, survey, interview, JTBD, HMW, MoSCoW method, Information architecture, journey map, moodboard, user testing.

 TOOLS